 Stacy Toth and her husband run Real Everything, a great blog chronicling living paleo as a family.
-Even though we are not strict paleo, I love Stacy’s cookbooks because she offers amazing, kid-friendly recipes that fit our allergy requirements.
+Even though we are not strict paleo, I love Stacy’s cookbooks because she offers amazing, kid-friendly recipes that fit our ADHD Diet.
 Stacy has been candid about her son’s struggle with ADHD and how food was a huge part of his healing process.
-Both of these can be purchased as an ebook, so you can begin right away!

 The Kid-Friendly ADHD Cookbook

 Food can be such a huge part of the healing process.

 The Kid-Friendly ADHD and Autism Cookbook makes it easy for you, step, by little step, to begin a healthier food journey.

 This book is divided into two parts – the first half is a wealth of information about how food affects ADHD, while the second half provides plenty of kid-friendly recipes to satisfy even the pickiest of eaters.

 The Kid Friendly, ADHD and Autism Cookbook has loads of information about specific changes you can make in your child’s diet that will have big results.
 This is such a comprehensive book with chapters on food reactions, specific tips on eliminating the big culprits – gluten, casein, and soy, and how to deal with picky eaters.

 My favorite recipes in this book are the salads – tons of fruit and veggie salads that my kids will eat!!
 The Wild Rice Fruit salad and Pasta Supreme are favorites, as well as the every popular Waldorf Salad.